Skip to main content

 Preparation:

-- Prepare the filter: Place the filter in the cone and rinse it with hot water to remove the paper taste and preheat the vessel.
+1. Prepare the filter: Place the filter in the cone, place the cone directly on top of your travel mug, and rinse it with hot water to remove the paper taste and preheat the vessel.
+Pour out the rinse water.

-- The coffee: Add the 20g of freshly ground coffee and level it.
-Set the timer to zero.
+2. The coffee: Add the 20g of freshly ground coffee into the filter and level it.
+Set your timer to zero.

-- Pre-infusion (0:00 – 0:45): Pour 40ml of water, making sure to wet all the grounds.
-You will see bubbles (the “bloom”); this releases CO2 and prepares the coffee for better extraction.
+3. Pre-infusion (0:00 – 0:45): Pour 40ml of water, making sure to wet all the grounds.
+You will see bubbles (the bloom); this releases CO2 and prepares the coffee for better extraction.

-- The finish (2:45 – 3:15): Let the water filter through completely.
-Remove the dripper, gently swirl your carafe to oxygenate the coffee, and enjoy!
+6. The finish (2:45 – 3:15): Let the water filter through completely.
+Remove the dripper, discard the filter, rinse the cono under the tap, and take your mug with you.
+That is it, you are ready to go.

 Maestro’s Pro-tip: If the coffee tastes too bitter, grind a bit coarser next time.
 If it tastes too sour or “watery,” try a slightly finer grind.

 Ready to elevate your ritual?
-Get your Monte Maestro coffee at our store and experience the “sabor real” of Medellín at home.
+Get your Monte Maestro coffee at our store and experience the “sabor real” of Colombia at home.